mdturner15/Supervised-Learning-Revenue-Predictor/README.md

 				□ Relative to win rate: 46%

-The final model I stuck with (forty.balanced.reg version 1b) was a variant of the "forty.balanced.reg" model that dropped all of the interaction term variables (which turned out to not be all that differentiated from the base inputs), along with other dummy variables that lacked predictive power.
+The final model I stuck with (forty.balanced.reg version 1b) was a variant of the "forty.balanced.reg" model that dropped all of the interaction terms (which turned out to not be all that differentiated from the base inputs), along with other dummy variables that lacked predictive power.
 Here are the final values with their coefficients from the winning model.

 	- Forty.balanced.reg (Version 1b)
 		○ Coefficients